cortex-js/cortexjs.io/src/_pages/tutorial-simple-quiz.md

 });
 ```

+Note that we could also use the `keypress` event, but the `input` event is
+will work both when using a physical keyboard and when using the virtual
+keyboard.

 ## Step 6: Displaying Static Math

 In our example so far, we display the question in plain text.
 We can
 display it as LaTeX instead.
+It doesn't make much of a difference in this
+case, but it can be useful when we want to display more complex math.

 First, we'll modify the HTML to indicate that a portion of the question
 should be rendered as math by surrounding it with `$$` delimiters.